asahinyener/ConvoTree/PR_DESCRIPTION.md

 - The application now uses the GPT-5 model for both compression and conversation resumption
 - Sequential compression ensures the KG stays up-to-date with the latest conversation context
 - The terminal chat interface uses the OpenAI API for both responses and fact extraction
+- Specialized fact extraction for user queries captures implied knowledge and context
+- Facts are extracted from both user queries and assistant responses
 - Fallback mechanisms are in place for when the API is unavailable
+- The knowledge graph is continuously updated with each exchange, making the conversation more coherent